xata-fi/xata-contracts/README.md

 # XATA
 XATA operates as an independent decentralised exchange protocol that prevents MEV and sandwich attacks.
 This is possible because XATA contracts benefit from using the Conveyor technology to enforce correct transaction ordering.

-The MultiRewardPool is for issuing LP staking incentives.

 ## Development

 Run the following command to install all dependencies.